alekcarnell/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 - The drive that will contain the KeepassXC database will be encrypted with SHA(twofish(serpent)) making it extremely costly and time consuming to crack.
 Realistically, you should have plenty of time to recognize that you have lost your keys and to go in and set new passwords for all of your accounts before a stranger or even a knowledgeable attacker is able to compromise your database.
 That being said, there are hardware hacks that an advanced attacker could potentially employ that may allow them to circumvent the encryption all together.
 I think the likelihood of such a sophisticated attacker finding your keys is less than your house burning down, though it's hard to really quantify I suppose.

-- The Yubikey on the other hand will be able to be plugged into any device and, so long as the Yubikey software is installed on that software, they will be able to see your One Time Password and the name of the account they are associated with.
+- The Yubikey on the other hand will be able to be plugged into any device and, so long as the Yubikey software is installed on that device, they will be able to see your One Time Password and the name of the account they are associated with.
 However there will not be any personally identifiable information on the Yubikey that clue a bad actor on whose account they belonged to.
 It is important to keep it this way and ensure that there is absolutely no way to associate the keys, and anything on the keys, with your identity.
 This includes making sure that your name or PII is no where on your live USB.

 #### KeepassXC

 KeepassXC does have some known vulnerabilities.
 However these vulnerabilities require direct physical access to the machine in order to be exploited.
-I believe this level of risk is acceptable and preferable in comparison to the alternative available.
+I believe this level of risk is acceptable and preferable in comparison to the alternatives available.

 #### VPNs